FLC-QU-hep/CaloHadronic/README.md

 **Abstract:**

 ```
-Simulating showers of particles in highly-granular calorimeters is a key frontier
+Simulating showers of particles in highly-granular calorimeters is a key frontier in the application of
-in the application of machine learning to particle physics.cAchieving high accuracy
+machine learning to particle physics.
+Achieving high accuracy
 and speed with generative machine learning models can enable them to augment traditional
 simulations and alleviate a major computing constraint.
 Recent developments have shown how diffusion based generative shower simulation